BUBBLE-LE is an acronym to remember the key points for postpartum nursing assessment.

 If the woman had an episiotomy, the nurse should assess for redness, edema, ecchymosis, discharge, and approximation.

 The lower extremities must be assessed for deep vein thrombosis.
-This can be done easily by looking for redness, warmth and edema as well as observing for tachycardia and shortness of breath.
+This can be done easily by looking for redness, warmth and edema.
+DVT could lead to pulmonary embolism which presents with tachycardia and shortness of breath.
 There is controversy on the usefulness and accuracy of checking for Homan’s sign (dorsiflexion of the foot while knee is flexed - positive sign is pain in the calf muscle indicating a thrombus).
 The mother is at risk for developing a DVT due to increased clotting factors from birth and lying in bed.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.START QUIZ NOW